fattihkoca/vuejs-ajax/README.md

 ## <a name="file-uploading"></a> File Uploading
-File uploading setting should be `DOM object`.
+`fileInputs` setting should be `DOM object`.
 We recommend using the `post` method when uploading files.
 The important thing here is that you should not forget the `name` attribute.

 HTML:
 ```html